 RAP vs. Legacy IDR Comparator

-Side-by-side monthly payment and lifetime cost comparison across RAP, IBR, PAYE, ICR, and SAVE/REPAYE using the OBBBA §4101 marginal bracket formula.
+Side-by-side monthly payment and lifetime cost comparison across RAP, IBR, PAYE, ICR, and SAVE/REPAYE using the OBBBA §4101 AGI-based payment formula.

 FAFSA Legacy Borrower Status Checker